5G-ERA/BED-Workshop/README.md

 sudo microk8s.kubectl exec --stdin --tty containerID --/bin/bash
 ```

-Both containers have the ApexIA tools and the ROS2_np_latency.
-Let's run a ApexIA test.
-The ApexIA executable is in the path:
+Both containers have the ApexAI tools and the ROS2_np_latency.
+Let's run a ApexAI test.
+The ApexAI executable is in the path:

 ```
 /opt/performance_test/lib/performance_test/perf_test